 MAF format.
-For instance, adding
+For instance, adding the parameter

 speciesOrder="panTro4 rheMac3 mm10 rn5 canFam3 monDom5" to the above

-will allow specifying the order of sequences.
+example will specify the order of sequences by species.

 bedToBigBed -type=bed3+1 -tab -as=bigMaf.as bigMaf.txt hg38.chrom.sizes bigMaf.bb

-If you would like to share your bigMaf data track with a colleague, learn how to create a URL by looking at Example 11 on this page.
+If you would like to share your bigMaf data track with a colleague, learn how to create a URL by looking at Example 6 on this page.

 If you encounter an error when you run the

-bedToBigBed program, it may be because your
+bedToBigBed program, check your input